 If your child has done the magnificentchildren.love activities since birth then she is likely to be in the educational category known as ‘gifted and talented’ and a proportion of your communities educational resources may be allocated for her and similar children.
 If you contact your local State or National Department of Education then you may find that some activities are provided for gifted and talented children such as your child.
 Many universities throughout the world are supportive of programs for gifted and talented children and may have special workshops or classes that your child can attend.
 Workshops run by universities for 4 to 8 year old gifted and talented children include music, dance, craft, maths, science, chess and physiology and medical studies such as dissecting and studying hearts and other body organs.

 Unfortunately many children, and some adults, have behaviour problems (usually as a result of insufficient attention and guidance from their parents).
 The poor behaviour of others in groups you and your child join can sometimes be difficult to avoid.
 Until you can be sure that your child is in a safe environment where group members treat each other with respect she will need your constant attention and assistance to deal with the poor behaviour of others.

 With a few exceptions, you are likely to find far fewer behaviour problems in group activities that are organised for gifted and talented children.
 The children who attend these groups are keen to learn about and participate in the activities.
 The parents of gifted and talented children are also usually keenly interested in their child’s education and well being and therefore often participate in facilitating the activities.
 Your family might therefore form valuable friendships when attending activities for gifted and talented children.

 Activities for parents and children:

-Continue to use the activities described in the previous Levels.
+Continue to use the methods and activities described in the previous Levels for as long as you see a need.
 In particular emphasise daily exposure to excellent speech and music.